When your baby is injured during the birth process, it’s traumatic for your family.

 In the State of Michigan there is a statute of limitations for birth injury cases.
 In most cases, 2 years is the time limit within which a birth trauma case needs to be filed.
 Because of this limitation, and in order to capture witness reports accurately, it is essential to meet with an attorney as soon after the birth as possible.

 Call us for a free consultation.
-We collect no fees unless we win.
-At Giroux Trial Attorneys our trial attorneys practice Real Law.
+We collect no fees unless the case is successful.
+At Giroux Pappas Trial Attorneys our trial attorneys practice Real Law.
 No Gimmicks.
 We cannot turn back the clock, but we can help you shape the future.Share this Article